openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 This type of transformation is implemented using `mo.front.common.replacement.FrontReplacementOp` as base class and works the following way.
 1. Developer defines an operation type to trigger the transformation.
-2. Model Optimizer search for all nodes in the graph with the attribute `op` equal to the specified value.
+2. Model Optimizer searches for all nodes in the graph with the attribute `op` equal to the specified value.
 3. Model Optimizer executes developer-defined function performing graph transformation for each instance of a matched node.
 Developer can override different functions in the base transformation class and the Model Optimizer works
 differently: